 Hiring a Nanny

 Step 1: We at Centenary Nannies will discuss with you the client what services you require.
-A form will be sent to you to sign which will enable us to decipher the nanny you are seeking.
+A detailed application form will be sent to you which will enable us to decipher the nanny you are seeking.

 Step 2: A non refundable deposit of $200 will be required if you choose to continue with the services at Centenary Nannies.

 Step 3: We at Centenary Nannies will firstly assess Nannies on our internal database.
 Should there be no one suitable we will advertise externally to find who is most appropriate for your family.